-The master’s programme is an intensive, four-semester study programme..
-It is also available part-time with up to eight semesters.
+The master’s programme is an intensive, four-semester study programme.
+We teach mainly in English, international candidates must be able to communicate in written and spoken word in German or English and must be willing to learn the other language.
+The programme is also available part-time with up to eight semesters.
 It yields 120 ECTS credit points (CP).
 The weight of your own project in CPs varies from 69 to 84 CP's, that is, you will be able to give the development of your individual project your highest attention.

 The Lucerne School of Art and Design boasts a state-of-the-art film and animation infrastructure.
 Thanks to its low five-to-one student-teacher ratio, your MA in Film lecturers will be available when you need them.
 You will be given personal tuition according to the requirements of your project.

 Apply with a concept for a short film, XR experience, installation or another format.
 During your studies, you will produce a project ready for distribution at international festivals.
 You will be able to pitch your project to production companies and potentially co-produce your project with them.

 Develop your idea for a longer or serialised format into a production-ready concept.
 The Concept track teaches you the ropes from concept development to the production of a trailer or proof of concept to the project’s financing, marketing and distribution.
 Once finalised, you will pitch your project to a panel of professional producers and potentially realise it after graduating.